ZaBAOW/Notice_M3/README.md

 when the threshold is set.
 - When switching the app from disabled to enabled, the page will have to be reloaded to get the app to actually re-enable.
+- If you are viewing multiple streams, in order to get the repective stream's threshold you will have to reset the threshold.